 Remixing Templates: On Thunkable, you can customize an existing sample app from their growing gallery of open source projects, or build your project from scratch.
 They provide a list of “Top Community Projects” that can be used as reference.
 With Bubble, templates are available for free and for purchase by third-party creators, such as Rapid Dev.

 Web Editor and Workflows: Thunkable’s design allows you to build apps by dragging and dropping your favorite components.
-Building workflows through blocks seem very similar to the logic-based educational programming language Scratch, but using them can get a bit unwieldy.
+Building workflows through blocks seems very similar to the logic-based educational programming language Scratch, but using them can get a bit unwieldy.

 Alternatives to Thunkable